Sabatoy/Appium4Ruby_SetupScript/README.md

 # Appium4Ruby_SetupScript

-Get started with writing Appium Automation code in Ruby Appium enables iOS and Android automation using Selenium WebDriver.
+Get started with writing Appium Automation code in Ruby.
+Appium enables iOS and Android automation using Selenium WebDriver.
 The same WebDriver bindings can be used across web and mobile.
                                ________________________________________________
                                APPIUM IS::
                                ================================================